BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Supplementary Dataset Statistics

-\figref{fig:class_distribution_oa} summarizes the class distribution within the multimodal dataset in terms of the percentage of total area covered per class and the number of samples per class, for both optical images and SSS tiles.
+Figure~\ref{fig:class_distribution_oa} summarizes the class distribution within the multimodal dataset in terms of the percentage of total area covered per class and the number of samples per class, for both optical images and SSS tiles.